prettykool/unicode/README.md

 % # Print the code point assigned to the character '%'
 % unicode -n %
 0025
-% # Use the -t flag to print plain characters, without a newline separating them.
+% # Use the -t flag to print plain characters, without a newline separating them
 % # for example, compare:
 % unicode 0022 0037 00aa
 "